 “A Little Bit of Light Dispels A Lot of Darkness” – Rabbi Schneur Zalman of Liadi

-One of the best parts during this time of year is that many of the religious holiday celebrations incorporate lights.
+One of the best parts during this time of year is that many religious holiday celebrations incorporate lights.
 Being Jewish, I fill my home with lights.
 It shines from my menorah as well as my Hanukkah Tree.

 It is why I wake up every day expressing gratitude and maintaining positive energy.